Home

 890 Allied with Khazars Oguzes harassed Bechens, who at the end of 9-10 cc hurriedly proceeded to the west.
 Bechens' migration was accompanied by plundering and fires.
 Bechens stopped in Dnepro-Don interfluvial.
 Second branch of Bechens stopped in foothills of N.Caucasus

 890 Arbat (Arpad) Madjar of Dulo clan (ca 895-907), senior son of Bulgarian Kaan Almysh (895-925, baptized Djafar in 922) displaced chieftain Kurszán of Magyars (Madjars) as Prince of Magyars, future Hungarians, and established Arpad dynasty.
 Kurszán is moved to sacral figurehead position of the horde's tribal confederation.
-Hungarians escape Khazarian domination after 3-years stay in Lebedia in Khazarian territory, and moving to Atelkuzy (future Bessarabia).
+Hungarians escape Khazar domination after 3-years stay in Lebedia in Khazar territory, and moving to Atelkuzy (future Bessarabia).
 Arbat (Arpad) Madjar must have been Bulgarian governor of N.Pontic ulus where Magyars led by chieftain Lebed stayed for 3-years.

 895 Defeat of Hungarians by Badjanks (Besenyos), retreat of Hungarians to Atelkuzu (future Bessarabia)